Harshgupta71/askPio_blog/_posts/2019-10-01-Schedule-Azure-WebJobs-using-Azure-Logic-Apps.md

 ### Before going further, Let’s know something Azure WebJobs:
 WebJobs is a feature of [Azure App Service]: https://docs.microsoft.com/azure/app-service/ that enables you to run a program or script in the same context as a web app, API app, or mobile app.
 There is no additional cost to use WebJobs.
 For more detail please refer to the below article.

-Run Background tasks with WebJobs in Azure App Service
+[Run Background tasks with WebJobs in Azure App Service]: https://docs.microsoft.com/en-us/azure/app-service/webjobs-create